sjpozzuoli/Election_Analysis/README.md

-# Election_Analysis
-to analyze the results of the election using Python
+# Analysis and Audit of Election Data Using Python